Historical Films Historians Can't Stand To Watch

 Advertisement

-First and foremost, Churchill is portrayed as a drunk, broken old man when World War II erupts.
-But as Antony Beevor explains in The Guardian, although he'd been pushed out of the main corridors of power, Churchill still had a lot of influence and support in the government and the Conservative Party at the time.
-Worse, as The Atlantic details, the pivotal scene where Churchill rides the London Underground and is convinced by a group of "ordinary" Londoners to resist Hitler to the last breath is "utterly mythical."
-As Beevor says dryly, the London Underground was a place the snobbish Churchill "had never set foot in his life."
+First and foremost, Churchill is portrayed as a heavy drinking, broken old man when World War II erupts.
+However, although he'd been pushed out of the main corridors of power, Churchill still had a lot of influence and support in the government and the Conservative Party at the time.
+Worse, as The Atlantic details, the pivotal scene where Churchill rides the London Underground and is convinced by a group of regular Londoners to resist Hitler to the last breath is pure fantasy.
+Born into the aristocracy and well-known to spend lavishly, it is highly unlikely Churchill would have ever rubbed shoulders with common folk in the Underground.

 The film also avoids many of Churchill's flaws — like his flagrant racism and classism — while giving credit for his brilliant leadership to a chance encounter with a bunch of anonymous citizens on a train.
 Churchill was many things, but none of them are on display in this otherwise gripping film.